Kim Jae-yeon (politician): LGBT rights

 In April 2013, she was one of MPs suggested the Anti-discrimination Law to the National Assembly.
 The law prohibits discrimination against minorities i.e. LGBT, immigrants, women and so on.
 Though the law was advocated by LGBT activists, those on the Christian right harshly criticised the law.
-2 DUP MPs — Kim Han-gil and Choi Won-shik, who also suggested the law, withdrew their decisions.
+Two DUP MPs — Kim Han-gil and Choi Won-shik, who also suggested the law — withdrew their decisions.

 In January 2018, she publicly supported a TV programme Candid Men and Women for broadcasting issues related to LGBT rights.

 North Korea

 Since her MP career, right-leaning critics have been denouncing her as "pro-North Korea".

-On 4 June 2012, during an interview with KBS, the emcee asked her to confirm her view towards North Korea.
+On 4 June 2012 during an interview with KBS, the emcee asked her to confirm her view towards North Korea.
 She answered, "If a person does not want to recognise North Korean regime, it means that he/she wants a war with them".
 When the emcee also asked about what if North Korea attacks the South, she replied, "Still, we should not fight back."

 Personal life

 Kim met Choi Ho-hyun, the founder of the Capitalism Research Society, in 2009.
 Both then married in March 2010.
-She was arrested by police in April 2011 for owning approximately 90 books praising Kim Il-sung and Kim Jong-il, such as With the Century.
+She was arrested by police in April 2011 for owning approximately 90 books praising Kim Il Sung and Kim Jong Il, such as With the Century.
 According to police, she also shared the book to her fellow party members in September 2007.
 She had also previously visited Venezuela and Cuba.
 In February 2017, she revealed that her husband was studying in Germany.
+Her husband died on 22 April 2023.